grezniczek/emm_tools/README.md

   ![Screensnip: Module System Configuration Shortcut](images/reveal_module_shortcut.png)
 - Both provide a 'Return to project' link is displayed on the _Module Manager_ page.
   ![Screensnip: Return to Project Shortcut](images/return_to_project.png)
-- **Module config query in MySQL Simple Admin** - Adds shortcut links for individual modules on the _Project Module Manager_ page, which open the _MySQL Simple Admin_ external module in a new browser tab (automatically performing a query for the module's settings in the current project's context).
+- **Module config query in MySQL Simple Admin** - Adds shortcut links for individual modules on the _Module Manager_ pages, which open the _MySQL Simple Admin_ external module in a new browser tab (automatically performing a query for the module's settings in the current context).

 ## Testing